Speed and Optimization in the Era of HTTP/2

 B. HPACK Header Compression

-For every HTTP request, there’s a Header that allows the server and browser to add additional information to the request or response.
-A typical response from https://savvy.co.il would return the following header:
+Each HTTP request has a header that allows the server and browser to add additional information to the request or HTTP response.
+A typical response from https://savvy.co.il will return the following headers:

 accept-ranges:bytes